JWT Validator rule

 Example: $keys

 Extract into $token Required.
-Specifies the location to find the key in the request.
-If one of the given locations is not found, this rule passes the request through to the next rule.
+Use one or more of the custom key properties to specify the location of the token in the request.
+If none are found, this rule passes the request to the next rule.

 Default value: N/A